centreon/centreon-archived/doc/en/administration_guide/partitioning/user/monitoring.rst

 On Web UI
 =========

-The menu **Administration => Server Status** shows you all informations needed about partitioning system.
+The menu **Administration => Server Status** shows you all information's needed about partitioning system.
 This menu lists all partitions on all MySQL tables.

 .. image :: /images/guide_exploitation/partitioning-state.png
    :align: center
    :scale: 65%

-Global informations about health state of databases are present.
+Global information's about health state of databases are present.

 .. image :: /images/guide_exploitation/Global-DB-Information.png
    :align: center